LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Interactions/interactions_integrations.md

 Then build out the success dialog flow as desired.

 You can create a failure dialog similarly.
-In this case, the User Says interaction must match the pattern: `file_upload_failed:{your failure message}`.
+In this case, the Dialog Starter interaction must match the pattern: `file_upload_failed:{your failure message}`.

 If your original dialog involves *multiple* uploads--with different success and failure messages for each upload--but you want to handle the uploads with a *single* success dialog (or failure dialog), use the * wildcard character to match all messages like this: